 364 – Indoor Rainbow

 Thursday 2 January.
-Dry and cloudy.
+Sunny.
 10°C

 Its getting towards the end of the Christmas holidays and we’re travelling home after a week staying with various relatives.
 In between the rushing – the shortest challenge.
 I’m still working out if this is cheating but it was definitely a natural event even if it was inside.
 The light caught the glass of the balcony and sent a rainbow inside onto the white door.